-- The admittances of all series and shunt elements (implying that we can obtain the Y-bus), - The voltage magnitudes V_k , $k=1,...,N_G$, at all N_G generator buses, - The real power injection of all buses except the swing bus, P_k , k=2,...,N - The reactive power injection of all type PQ buses, Q_k , $k=N_G+1$, ..., N
+- 1. The admittances of all series and shunt elements (implying that we can obtain the Y-bus), - 2.
+The voltage magnitudes V_k , $k=1,...,N_G$, at all N_G generator buses, - 3.
+The real power injection of all buses except the swing bus, P_k , k=2,...,N - 4.
+The reactive power injection of all type PQ buses, Q_k , $k=N_G+1, ..., N$

 Statements 3 and 4 indicate power flow equations for which we know the injections, i.e., the values of the left-hand side of eqs.
 (T7.15).
 These equations are very valuable because they have one less unknown than equations for which we do not know the left-hand-side.
-The number of these equations for which we know the real power injection (statement 3 above) to the number of buses for which we know the reactive power injection (statement 4 above).
-This is $(N-1)+(N-N_G)=2N-N_G-1$.
+The number of these equations for which we know the left-hand-side can be determined by adding the number of buses for which we know the real power injection (statement 3 above) to the number of buses for which we know the reactive power injection (statement 4 above).
+This is $(N-1)+(N-N_G)=2N-1-N_G$.
 We repeat the power flow equations here, but this time, we denote the appropriate number to the right.